KeyanSong/431-2018/software/README.md

     - I **do not** recommend the use of a Chrome device for this class.
     - If you have a Linux system, you can certainly run R and R Studio well, and you definitely know better than I do how to accomplish that.

+##  Getting Started with R

+Dr. Love's document [Getting Started with R] is a good first step.
+It demonstrates some of the details on how to use these tools to actually analyze data.